It’s time to take user onboarding seriously.

 Not only is it funny, it offers something of value—a mixtape—to incentivize coming back to the app.

-You don’t want to bother your users too much, but you want them to actually finish the workflow and learn about your product.
+The problem is that if you overuse them, they can overwhelm and even annoy your users away from your product!
 Finding that perfect balance is going to involve testing different UI patterns that employ different psychological techniques to get users to actually complete your onboarding workflow and get on with using the app.

 If you’re going to do an active product tour, it can’t feel like you’re leading users by the ear through an introductory activity.
 They have to want to complete it.
 Here’s how to create easy-to-use walkthroughs.